DawidCiechowski/Coronaviurus-Report-Generator/README.md

     * Added API call to obtain country's data from day one until current date.
     * Created a reusable base class for API calls
     * Call to API total information about the country to obtain deaths, active and recovered cases
+* 24/08/2020
+    * Refactored App.java
+    * Added statistics module to the application
+    * Refactored API and arraylist handling.
+    * Removed unnecessary API calls
+    * Added statistics, such as peak number of active cases and averages

 <a name="todo"></a>
 ## TODO